How to Do Payroll in Tennessee: What Every Employer Needs to Know

 Tennessee HR Laws That Affect Payroll

-Tennessee New Hire Reporting
+New Hire Reporting

 Every employer in Tennessee must report new hires and any rehired employees to the Tennessee Department of Labor & Workforce Development within 20 days of their hire date.
 This report is used to enforce child support orders and must include the employee’s name, address, and Social Security number.

-Meals & Breaks
+Meals & Breaks Requirements

-Tennessee Child Labor Laws
+Child Labor Laws

 Children can begin working at age 14.
 For 14- and 15-year-old workers, they can only work three hours per school day and 18 hours per school week.
-When school is not in session, 14- and 15 year olds can work up to eight hours per day and up to 40 hours per week.
+When school is not in session, 14- and 15-year-olds can work up to eight hours per day and up to 40 hours per week.
 There is no restriction on children 16 years or older.

 Check out our guide to hiring minors for more insight.